-1. Students doing a one month rotation must turn in a minimum of 2 case summaries with a biopsychosocial formulation and summary of what you learned from the case.
-Ideally, these should be for new patients seen in clinic.
-These should be a brief write up of the case (HPI, relevant PMH, SH, FH etc.) along with diagnosis and plan.
+- 1. Students doing a one month rotation must turn in a minimum of 2 patient evaluation write ups to the course director (Dr. Stock) for review.
+These should be for new patients seen in clinic.
 The medical documentation needs to include a case formulation section listing biologic, psychological and social factors impacting the case presentation.
-Include what you learned from the case regarding diagnosis or treatment.
-Include at least 1 reference.
-The case summaries should be turned in to the course director (Dr. Stock) for review.
-One write-up must be turned in by the Friday at the midpoint of the rotation.

-Students doing a two week rotation need to complete one write up.

-- 2. Students must prepare one brief, ten minute presentation on a learning topic that they identified.
-The presentation will be delivered on the last Thursday or Friday of the rotation at 1:30PM at the Silver Child Development center to Dr. Stock.
+One write-up must be turned in by the Friday at the midpoint of the rotation. - 2.
+Students must prepare one brief, ten minute presentation on a learning topic that they identified.
+The presentation will be delivered on the last Friday of the rotation at 1PM at the Silver Child Development center to Dr. Stock and the residents in clinic that day.
 A brief handout of main points and references used to prepare the presentation needs to be turned as well. - 3.
 At the end of the rotation, the faculty will complete a summative evaluation (see attached)